Skip to content

 • oculus.container: The observability and tracing stack (Arize Phoenix).

-2. Capabilities: The Soul of the Rune
+2. Capabilities & Tags: The Soul of the Animator

 • Nuanced Provisioning: This allows the cortex to identify when a single, powerful Rune (like a multimodal VLM) can satisfy multiple requirements simultaneously, minimizing unnecessary container startup overhead.